ASSURING ACADEMIC STANDARDS OF AWARDS (TAUGHT PROGRAMMES)

 Statistical data produced for annual monitoring include summary Faculty tables of student success, failure and withdrawal and final award (by class).
 Where available national benchmark data are also provided.
 This allows direct comparison to be made.

 The University develops University-wide codes of practice, guidelines and other statements in order to support consistent practice which contributes to the maintenance of standards and enhancement of quality.
 These are available from the Academic Office website.
-Examples include: Duties of Course/Subject Directors, Advisers of Studies, and Module Co-ordinators; terms of reference of Course/Subject Committees; Admissions Policy; APL Policy; Plagiarism Policy; Guidelines for Evaluation and Revalidation Panels; Assessment Handbook; Digital Learning; Codes of Practices: Academic Staff and Students with a Disability, Principles of Assessment and Feedback for Learning, External Examining, Induction, Placement and the assessment of the placement year, Study Abroad, Tutoring and Demonstrating by Postgraduate Teaching Assistants.
+Examples include: Duties of Course/Subject Directors, Advisers of Studies, and Module Co-ordinators; terms of reference of Course/Subject Committees; Admissions, APL, Digital Learning and Plagiarism Policies; Principles of Assessment and Feedback for Learning; Guidelines for Evaluation and Revalidation Panels; Codes of Practice on Academic Staff and Students with a Disability, External Examining, Induction, Placement and the assessment of the placement year, Study Abroad, Tutoring and Demonstrating by Postgraduate Teaching Assistants; Penalties for exceeding word limits as guidance on word count equivalence.
 An Ordinance on Fitness for Professional Practice was approved in 2004.
 Guidelines on dealing with extenuating circumstances and on plagiarism were introduced in 2006/7.
-Curriculum design principles are being drawn up in 2017.
+A curriculum design framework sets norms for module size, learning outcomes and assessment.

 Faculties have responsibility for developing their own management arrangements within the University framework to suit local circumstances in meeting University standards.
 Different approaches may be adopted, such as in Advisers of Studies, the review of poor performing students, receipting coursework and penalties for exceeding word limits.